mattdurham/SamirBanjanovic.CodeLouisville.CSharp.Projects.Docs/Outline.md

 ## Challenge

-Add a loop to allow the user to enter new student and display the output.
+Add a loop to allow the user to enter a new student and display the output.
 Ask the user if they want to continue at the end of every loop.

 # Project 2

 ## Goal

-Store the list of students and allow them to be accessed.
-Along with validating the input and reprompting for invalid input.
+Store a list of students and allow students to be accessed for add, display, and search methods (if `list` appears as an error, you may need to add the `System.Collections.Generic` using statement).
+Validate user input for non-string data types such as int and DateTimeOffset, when adding students.
+This validation should use `DateTimeOffset.TryParse` and `Int32.TryParse` commands.
+Repromt the user to reenter the value if the data is not successfully parsed.
 The search should tell the user if the name could not be found.
-Input validation should use `DateTimeOffset.TryParse` and `Int32.TryParse` commands.
-Prompt them to re-enter the value if it does not validate.

 ## Work